lake-wg/authz/draft-ietf-lake-authz.md

 with U is aborted.
 If the voucher response is successfully received from W, then V responds to U with EDHOC message_2 as described in {{V_2}}.

-## Use with U as Initiator or Responder {#u-init-resp}
+## Reverse use with U as Responder {#reverse-u-responder}

-This section discusses how the protocol can be used with U as either EDHOC Initiator or Responder.
+This section presents a protocol variant in which U is the EDHOC Responder.
-The decision on which approach to use will depend on the use case.
+This can allow optimizations in certain constrained network technologies.
+For example, one use case is having V broadcast message_1, to which U responds with an EAD item containing Voucher_Info.

-For example, it can be applicable to using ELA with CoAP in the EDHOC reverse message flow defined in {{Appendix A.2.2 of RFC9528}}.
+This is different from the EDHOC reverse message flow defined in {{Appendix A.2.2 of RFC9528}}, since we make no assumption about whether U or V is a CoAP server.

 ### U is the Initiator {#u-initiator}

-This scenario is the same as the one already described in {{protocol-overview}}, with the processing in U and V is as described in {{U-V}}.
+For clarity, we first present the default scenario with U as Initiator, as described in {{protocol-overview}} and {{U-V}}.
-We replicate the scenario here just for the sake of clarity, where {{fig-u-initiator}} facilitates comparison with the scenario where U is the Responder.
+Note that Voucher_Info and Voucher are carried in EDHOC message_1 and message_2, respectively.

 ~~~~~~~~~~~ aasvg
 +--------+--------+          +-----------------+